 Structural changes trigger recalculation because they merely transfer emissions from one organization to another without any change of emissions released to the atmosphere.
-For instance, a consolidation or division of subordinate organizations only transfers existing GHG emissions from one public organization's inventory to another.
+For instance, a consolidation or division of subordinate organizations only transfers existing GHG emissions from one organization's inventory to another.
 Examples of structural changes that would require the recalculation of base year emissions include:

-- The consolidation of school districts. - Others?
+- The consolidation of school districts. - Significant reorganization of departments or creation of new agencies or commissions